waughsh/waughsh.github.io/about.md

 <img class="alignnone size-full wp-image-17" src="https://waughsh.files.wordpress.com/2019/06/profile_pic.jpg" alt="IMG_20151003_170825" width="450" height="425" />

+**Department of Commerece, Office of the Inspector General**

 **US Census Bureau**
-I currently work at the US Census Bureau as a Data Scientist.
-I currently provide expertise in the applications of data science (interdisciplinary analytical, statistical, and programming skills) to develop data-driven solutions for difficult business challenges.
-Works with stakeholders to improve Census business outcomes by leveraging analytic, statistical and programming techniques to collect, analyze and interpret large or complex data sets to develop data-driven solutions.
-Improves efficiency and/or quality in Census Bureau research and production activities through state of the art data science methods including, but not limited to, machine learning, neural networks, Natural Language Processing, anomaly detection, regression or association analysis, data mining, data matching, big data principles, web scraping, operations research, business analytics, data visualization, predictive analytics (including forecasting), and/or statistical analysis.
+From 2021 to 2023, I worked at the US Census Bureau as a Data Scientist.
+I provided expertise in the applications of data science (interdisciplinary analytical, statistical, and programming skills) to develop data-driven solutions for difficult business challenges.
+One HUGE business challenges was the improvement of the quality of survey data collection among Field Reprsentatives (FRs).

+My accomplishments at the US Census Bureau inlcudes
+- Led Audio-related Natural Language Processing project with collaboration with the Field and Social, Economic, and Housing Statistics Division.
+Coordinated access to Computer Audio Recorded Interview (CARI) Interactive Data Access (CIDA) system to download multiple years of SIPP interview data.
+Successfully submitted and approved python package Transformers through the Standards Working Group for access of open-source machine learning models through HuggingFace, a AI Repository.
+- Led and established the development of front facing ESRI Mapper dashboards, maps and tools for the American Housing Survey (AHS) and the National Health Interview Survey (NHIS), an initial and essential part of the Field Quality Monitoring Program, stood up by the Office of Census Analytics (OSCA).
+- Led and established the development of front facing Tableau dashboards for the American Housing Survey (AHS), an initial and essential part of the Field Quality Monitoring Program (FQM), stood up by OSCA.
+Assigned senior administrator of OSCA’s Tableau Server, a cloud-based server, responsible for the creation and management the site’s users and groups, creation of projects to organize content on the site, and ability assign permissions to allow users (groups) to access the content.
+Also responsible for the promotion and certification of content and measurement the use of analytics within their site.
+- Coordinated and collaborated with personnel primarily focused on data engineering, to develop schemas and tables to calculate metrics for anomaly detection.
+Utilized the Census Bureau’s Unified Tracking System’s (UTS) data warehouse to extract, transform and load tables for metrics calculations.
+- Developed extensive documentation of outlier/anomaly detection and metric development in the form of Jupyter Notebooks, providing a clear and robust trail of work from data extraction, data transformation and data analysis and visualization.
+- Developed and managed a Division-level Red Hat Enterprise Linux server environment, to, automate queries, metric calculations, data uploads and visualizations.
+Led the collection of server and software requirements.

 **US Army Public Health Center and One Health**